-It is not uncommon nowadays for many families and children to have step-parents, and live with them, for a variety of reasons.
-If you are a step-child who is very close to their step-parent and have considered them as good as your biological parent for the entirety of your life, it can be very upsetting to learn that they may have left you out of their will, or else not given you what you feel you are owed by them.
+It’s not uncommon nowadays for many families and children to have stepparents, and live with them, for a variety of reasons.
+If you are a step-child who is very close to their stepparent and have considered them as good as your biological parent for the entirety of your life, it can be very upsetting to learn that they may have left you out of their will, or else not given you what you feel you are owed by them.

 However, it may be an area of uncertainty whether you have the right to contest the will of a step-parent when you are not biologically their child.
 Complicated family setups which do not operate on blood relatives alone can make the process very difficult.

-That’s why, at The Inheritance Experts, we’re dedicated to helping you in these circumstances, and are here to advise the steps to take when the need for contesting a step-parents will arises.
+That’s why, at The Inheritance Experts, we commit to helping you in these circumstances.
+Moreover, we’re here to advise the steps to take for contesting a stepparent’s will.

 Consider the Circumstances Surrounding the Drawing Up of the Will

-This also applies if you may believe that your step-parent, despite of sound mind, may have been influenced unfairly by another during the writing of the will.
+This also applies if you suspect that the stepparent, despite being sound mind, faces undue influence from another during the writing of the will.

 Where your legal rights are not as profound as blood relatives or direct children, you do have the legal right to contest the will of a step-parent if any of the following applies to you:

 - Your step-parent made a firm promise to you that you would receive a certain asset in their will, but this agreement has not been accounted for in their Last Will and Testament

 - You once depended financially on your step-parent – perhaps you continued living with them after your biological mother or father passed away or moved on, or they were the sole financial providers – but these financial expectations have not been covered in the will